botradingblog1/android-kotlin-rest-1/README.md

-# Android Sample App for Exploring Sensors (Kotlin)
+# Android Sample app for making REST calls with HttpsURLConnection and Kotlin Coroutines (Kotlin)

 ## Overview
 This project is a sample app for exploring device sensors for my [blog post on justmobiledev.com](http://justmobiledev.com/exploring-device-sensors-with-kotlin/).